slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Form follows profit is the aesthetic principle of our times.' -- Richard Rogers*

 <!--
-Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+> *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.'*
 -->

----
-### On superpowers

-Not caring what other people think is a superpower.

-The ability to change your mind is a superpower.

-The ability to focus is a superpower.